Back to: ASP.NET Core Tutorials For Beginners and Professionals

 How to Get all .NET Core CLI Commands?

 Open the command prompt, type dotnet help, and press the enter button to display all the .NET Core CLI commands.
-Some of the command and their use is given below.
+Some of the commands and their uses are given below.

 Create a New Project using the .NET Core CLI Command: